markymarkymark/Imscribe/README.md

-# Restless
+# Imscribe

 A MATLAB program for reproducing MRI/MRS field-of-views.
 Designed to guide image/spectroscopy acquisitions.

-Information about Restless can be found at: https://www.med.upenn.edu/CAMIPM/inscribe.html
+Information about imscribe can be found at: https://www.med.upenn.edu/CAMIPM/inscribe.html